 After you complete this course

 By the end of the year, you will have built a firm foundation for your future success as a university student.

-On successful completion of this course, you’ll have the confidence and knowledge to progress to a BEng or MEng degree.
+On successful completion of this Civil Engineering Foundation Course, you’ll have the confidence and knowledge to progress to a BEng or MEng degree.

 On this one-year course, you’ll develop a firm foundation in key topics related to civil engineering.
 You will study: